themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-Here the value we consumed and popped from the queue will be same during the execution and if we decide to not consume the value we will return it back to the queue.
-This might be enough for some use cases, but it has some minor flaws that I am going to solve.
-One of the obvois flaws is that it will modify queue twice if we don't need to consume the value and since our `Push` method compared to regular queues is a bit costly to operate since we are doing value comparisons.
-So we need to avoid is as much as possible.
+hewe the vawue we consumed and popped f-fwom the queue w-wiww be same d-duwing the execution a-and if we d-decide to nyot consume t-the vawue w-we wiww wetuwn i-it back to the queue. -.- this might be enough fow some use cases, ^^;; but it has some minow f-fwaws that i am going to sowve. >_< one of the o-obvois fwaws is that it wiww modify q-queue twice if we don't nyeed to consume the vawue and since o-ouw `Push` method compawed to weguwaw queues i-is a bit costwy t-to opewate since w-we awe doing v-vawue compawisons.
+(U ᵕ U❁) s-so we nyeed to a-avoid is as much a-as possibwe.

-Second problem is again about the fact that we will be modifying queue state twice thoruhg the operation, which might be an unexpected behavior if observed from another thread.
+second pwobwem is again about the f-fact that we wiww b-be modifying q-queue state twice t-thowuhg the opewation, ( ͡o ω ͡o ) w-which might b-be an unexpected b-behaviow if o-obsewved fwom anothew thwead.

-And that's why I wanted to write another method for the queue called `Hold`.
-The core idea is that the function would peek the value, return it but it would "hold" the value temporarily until it's being released.
-And by releasing user can provide a boolean that would be used for deciding whether to pop the value or not.
+and that's why i wanted to wwite a-anothew method fow t-the queue cawwed `Hold`. σωσ the cowe idea is that the function w-wouwd peek the v-vawue, >_< wetuwn i-it but it wouwd "howd" t-the vawue t-tempowawiwy untiw i-it's being weweased. :3 a-and by w-weweasing usew can pwovide a boowean that wouwd be used fow deciding whethew to p-pop the vawue ow nyot.

 ```go
 if value, free, ok := queue.Hold(); ok {